-In conjunction with other emergency agencies, local first responders, and/or WFU personnel, WFBMC conducts emergency response drills and exercises each year, such as tabletop exercises, and WFBMC emergency management at least once each calendar year, with notice, tests the Emergency Notification System.
-Each test is documented and includes a description of the exercise, the date and time of the exercise, and whether it was announced or unannounced.
-Documentation of performed tests and related drills is available at the Office of Emergency

-Management and Security Services Administration located on the second floor, Comprehensive Cancer Center, 301 Medical Center Boulevard, Winston-Salem, NC 27157-0001
+In conjunction with other emergency agencies, local first responders, and/or WFU personnel, WFBMC conducts emergency response drills and exercises each year, such as tabletop exercises, and WFBMC emergency management conducted three active shooter training drills in 2019.
+In January 2019 a full evacuation drill was held at BGCME and Wake Downtown.
+Each training is documented and includes a description of the exercise, the date and time of the exercise, and whether it was announced or unannounced.
+Documentation of performed tests and related drills is available at the Office of Emergency Management located on the second floor, Comprehensive Cancer Center, 301 Medical Center Boulevard, Winston-Salem, NC 27157-0001